itsmehere/CS50AI/LectureNotes/Week4_Learning.md

 ## _k_-Fold Cross-Validation:

 Splitting data into _k_ sets, and experimenting _k_ times, using each set as a test set once, and using remaining data as training set.

+## Reinforcement Learning:

+Given a set of rewards or punishments, learn what actions to take in the future.